Dublin Waste Topics

 Civic Amenity Sites / Recycling Centres

 If you prefer not to commit to a household waste collection plan or need to dispose of bulky items, you can use a Civic Amenity Site (often called a Recycling Centre).
+For some, who often travel or do not produce much waste, bringing your own rubbish to a centre may be more economical.

 - Ringsend (Dublin City)